Justice-Through-Code/challenge-1/README.md

 #### Now, can you convert back?

-4. Convert a temperature of 5 degrees celsius to fahrenheit?
+4. Convert a temperature of 5 degrees celsius to fahrenheit
 5. What is hotter, a temperature of 30.2 degrees celsius, or a temperature of 85.1 degrees fahrenheit?